amboltio/emily-cli/demos/face-mask-detector/face-mask-detector-api/README.md

       - No
    - _Should the project run with GPU and NVIDIA CUDA support?_
       - No need, but you can put "yes" if you want to test your GPU

-5. `emily open .`
+Then, run `emily open .` to open the project in VS Code.

-When all dependencies are installed, open VSCode and from VSCode open the downloaded face-mask-detector-api folder.

-**Attention**: Make sure the face-mask-detector-emily-api folder is opened as a Docker container.
-If Emily is installed correctly, VSCode will prompt whether it should **"Re-open [the folder] in Container"**.
-Make sure to press **"OK"** to this.

-Finally, start the Face Mask Detector API by executing the following command **from the terminal in VSCode**:
+Once open, start the Face Mask Detector API by executing the following command **from the terminal in VSCode**:

 ```
 python api.py
 ```